 The Yellow Submarine Songtrack was released in September of 1999.
 It featured a much larger number of songs than were on the original movie soundtrack.
 It was the first major project of remixing well known Beatles songs.

 In November of 2000, a Greatest Hits package was released that only The Beatles could make.
 It has 27 songs that all hit #1 on the charts in England or America.
 The Beatles 1 is one of the best-selling albums of all time.
 In 2015, the album was remixed, and the colors on the cover of the CD/DVD version were reversed.

 Paul McCartney was never satisfied with the overproduction by Phil Spector on the Let It Be album.
 So, in November of 2003, McCartney released Let It Be…Naked.
 It took the album back to the original intent of the band, which was to present the songs as played by just The Beatles and Billy Preston, with no overdubs.

-Since this long list of albums, Apple has been releasing remixes of The Beatles classic albums, with the records made before Sgt.
+Apple has been releasing remixes of The Beatles classic albums, with the records made before Sgt.
 Pepper waiting to be remixed.

 For the record, here’s a shot of most of my remaining Beatles CD’s.